 Like some latter-day Victorian parson, I occasionally think I am in the business of saving souls.
 Many of the nineteenth century studio portraits that come into my possession are showing their age: spots of mould eat into the very soul of the image.
 A little careful renovation makes them fit for another century or two.
-This is a Cabinet Card […]

 There is something very distinctive about this Victorian lady, who was photographed by Dupont’s studio in Brussels in 1893.
 There is a signature on the reverse, but it is indecipherable.
 It also says the word “Eindhoven” which I assume was where she was from.
-The Dupont family had been leading photographers in the Belgian capital since the 1840s, and later […]

 This is a nineteenth century photograph (but only just) from the studio of Borman and Johnson of Main Street, Danbury in Connecticut.
 Before Norman and Johnson took over, the studio belonged to a certain Mr Blackman.
 On the reverse, the names of the two children are listed as A Howard Bantes, age 12; and Louise Rosina Bantes, age 5.
 The date “Xmas 1899” is also inscribed.